Resources

 - Proof of employment:

 - If on-campus, F-1 students submit the On-campus Verification Letter and J-1 students Employment Verification Form for J-1 Students (completed by your on-campus employer) with an original, wet PEN ink signature from your hiring manager.
-This means bring the original document that was signed with a pen - not a scanned copy.
+You must bring the original document that was signed with a pen - not a scanned copy.
 Digital signatures are NOT accepted.

 Step 3) Ensure the SEVIS record has been activated, then complete the online SSN application and visit the SSA office within 45 days with the required documents.
 All Social Security Administration offices now require customers to schedule an appointment for service in their field offices, including requests for Social Security Numbers.
 Students are advised to book their appointments through the online system and bring their application reference number with them to their scheduled appointment at the New Brunswick SSA office: